vamshikallem/Data606_CapstoneProject/README.md

 I have worked on two different types of Physiological data collected using shimmer device.
 1. GSR Data (Galvanic Skin Response) measures the skin conductance of sweat gland activity
-2. ECG Data (Eclectro Cardio Graph) helps to measure the heart rate variability
+2. ECG Data (Electro Cardio Graph) helps to measure the heart rate variability

 Our goal here is to understand Stress Indicating Factors (GSR&ECG) and discriminate each event period using the features extracted from GSR & ECG: